Marianne Martens, PhD

 Invited Speaker: National

-in association with MuggleNet.com and hosted by Dr. Katy McDaniel (Marietta College) and Emily Strand (Mt.
+Martens, M. (2022, February 21).
+Potterversity: A Potter studies podcast, an academic podcast - made in association with MuggleNet.com and hosted by Dr. Katy McDaniel (Marietta College) and Emily Strand (Mt.
 Carmel College/Signum University).
-(Section was about my book, Forever Fandom)
+Section was about my book, Forever Fandom.

 Martens, M., Kuhlmann, T. (2021, June).
-“Time is Relative - A conversation with Einstein author/illustrator Torben Kuhlmann and Marianne Martens, Ph.D.”
-American Library Association Annual Conference.
-(Pre-recorded and virtual because of COVID19) (*Invited)
+Time is relative - A conversation with Einstein author/illustrator Torben Kuhlmann and Marianne Martens, Ph.D.
+American Library Association (virtual).

 Martens, M. (2018, March).
 The Forever Fandom of Harry Potter: Fan Fiction, Festivals, and Charitable Works.
 The Gryphon Lecture.
-(Invited and named annual lecture series).
+Invited and named annual lecture series.
 University of Illinois, School of Information Sciences.
 Champaign-Urbana, Il.

 Martens, M. (2017, July).
 “Mirrors, windows, and sliding glass doors:” Spanning and expanding worlds with children’s book illustration.
 Greenacres Visual Literacy Conference.
 Invited by children’s author/illustrator and conference organizer Will Hillenbrand.
 Cincinnati, OH.
 Unable to attend because of death in the family.